-Winter is coming in the northern hemisphere and will arrive on solstice, December 21.
-Located near the 50th parallel in Canada, my office clock went “back” to normal time two weeks ago.
+Winter is coming in the northern hemisphere and on solstice, December 21.
+Here on the 50th parallel my office clock went back to “normal time” a few weeks ago.
 So-long dragonflies.
 Ciao honeysuckle.
 Adios sun.
 Shorter, darker, inclement days herald shifts in living and working in this beautiful region.

 Now, local black bears go into a torpor state with decreases in body temperature and metabolic rate.
 Smaller animals, like the Vancouver Island Marmot hibernate in family groups, and go into a deeper sleep state–hibernation.
 Maybe they know something we don’t know.
 Here’s a great BBC Earth article about torpor and hibernation, why animals do it and why humans don’t–but I guess we’re working on it for space travel.

 I work a good part of the year in the nonprofit, knowledge-tourism industry in which spring, summer and fall months require high, non-stop energy levels.
 And long days.
 Visitors come from around the world seven days a week.
 This seasonal span is the sweet spot for sharing what you have with the public, for meeting new people and for revenues.
 It’s full-out time.

 When late fall arrives, staff energy depletion starts to occur.
 Coastal weather brings rain, mud, snow and ice that splatter bikes, cars, buses.
 The mess begins.
 SADS lamp sales go up.
 Hoodies appear.
 And is it a fashion industry rule to mostly make them in grey or black?